The P.A.R.T.Y. Program – saving young lives through risk prevention

 Students also meet community members who have suffered a traumatic injury, like Elise Kennedy, who along with her fiancé was admitted to the RAH in a critical condition after a head on crash, with horrific spinal and facial injuries, shattered bones and fractures.

-Elise is one of several dedicated volunteers who share their story with students, enabling a personal connection and deepening the impact of risk-taking behaviour.
+Elise is one of several dedicated Trauma Ambassadors who share their story with students, enabling a personal connection and deepening the impact of risk-taking behaviour.

 “These are young people just going out into the adult world of fun, parties, alcohol and drugs.
 P.A.R.T.Y. shows them a real scenario – exactly what could happen if they choose to take a risk.”
 Lani Hargrave RAH P.A.R.T.Y.
 Program Coordinator